 - Weaving workshop with hand looms from Sylva Foundation

-Events for everyone:
+And events for everyone:

-- Listen to the Abbey Brass band
+- Music from the Abbey Brass band

-- Try your skill on the archery range
+- An archery range

-- Enjoy village stalls, tombola, bottle and raffles
+- Village stalls, tombola, bottle and raffles

 Download or print the Appleford Fête information booklet